ChenLiu-1996/GAN-evaluator/README.md

     ```
     from gan_evaluator import GAN_Evaluator
     ```
     NOTE: **You no longer need to copy any code from this repo in order to use `GAN_Evalutor`**!
-This repo now serves primarily a introduction/demo purpose.
+At this point, the primary purpose of this repo is a description/demonstration.
+With that said, you surely can clone this repo and try out the demo script.
-    NOTE: During pip installation, the dependencies of `GAN_Evaluator` are also installed.
+    NOTE: During pip installation, the dependencies of `GAN_Evaluator` (but not of the demo code) are also installed.

 ## Main Contributions
 1. We created a GAN evaluator for IS and FID that